 From then on in his medical notes make sorry reading.
 On 17th January he was listed as ‘dangerously ill’ and made slow progress through February.
 The medics had been testing for TB but found nothing.
 By March 5th he was off the danger list.
 He continued to convalesce in England but pain and tenderness in his chest persisted.
 June saw a second surgery.
 Infection was present and an abcess had formed on his lung.
 William was again weak and in a fragile state.
 He remained in hospital at Woodcote Park Convalescent Hosptal at Epsom, Moore Barracks at Shorncliffe and in September back to Woodcote Park.
 By September he was again complaining of pain in his chest and leg.
 Bronchitis like symptoms were persistent and on 16th November, just five days after the wars end, William was dead.
 By now he had been transferred to Tranmere Auxilliary Hospital at Birkenhead; as close as he’d ever been to Canada since leaving in November 1915.

-Today, post operative infection and subsequent blood clots leading to pulmonary embolism are probably better understood, and pulmonary tuberculosis an ever present threat.
-Whether ‘Soldiers Heart’ was a genuine diagnosis of a condition brought on by the terrible conditions of war, or an actual heart defect, I don’t know.
+Today, post operative infection and subsequent blood clots leading to pulmonary embolism and an abscess on the lung are probably better understood, and pulmonary tuberculosis an ever present threat.
+In any case, TB was given as his final cause of death Whether ‘Soldiers Heart’ was a genuine diagnosis of a condition brought on by the terrible conditions of war, or an actual heart defect, I don’t know.
 Either way Williams death seems so much sadder than any of his comrades who died as a result of enemy action on the front.
 Sadder still that this farm boy from Norfolk travelled to Canada to make a new life, but had to leave a young wife and baby daughter behind.
 As far as I can tell, he never saw Helen or Queenie again once he left in 1915.
 His papers show that Helen had moved to Portland, Oregon after the war, where she died in 1979.
 Maybe that’s where she came from.

 As for his daughter, Irene as she chose to be known, lived until 1994.
 She married an eminent biochemist Vernon H Cheldelin and there is a record of her visiting England in the 1950’s.
 She became a scientist in her own right.
 Her obituary is here: